 - If the Himalayas were not present, the monsoon winds would simply move into China and most of north India would have been a desert.

-➢ Why does rainfall decrease from east to west in plains region (Indus-Ganga Plains)?
+Why does rainfall decrease from east to west in the plains region (Indus-Ganga Plains)?

 - In summer, there are many minor low-pressure cells that exist all over the plain region.

-- As the monsoon winds move from east to west the moisture levels decrease due to successive rainfall at each low-pressure regions.
+- As the monsoon winds move from east to west the moisture levels decrease due to successive rainfall at each low-pressure region.

 - By the time winds reach western parts of the plains (Delhi, Haryana etc.) all the moisture in the monsoon winds in exhausted.